Anita Włodarczyk: First world record

+Olympic Games and further successes

 In 2012, Włodarczyk finished third at the Ostrava Golden Spike and was the runner-up at the Prefontaine Classic.
 At the 2012 Summer Olympics, she won the silver medal with a throw of 77.60 m.
-On 11 October 2016, she was retroactively awarded gold after Russia's Tatyana Lysenko was stripped of the medal after testing positive in reanalysis of her stored doping samples.
+On 11 October 2016, she was retroactively awarded gold after Russia's Tatyana Lysenko was stripped of the medal after testing positive for the prohibited substance dehydrochlormethyltestosterone (turinabol) in reanalysis of her stored doping samples.

 In 2014, Włodarczyk won the European Championship with a throw of 78.76, which was a championship and national record.

 On 1 August 2015 Włodarczyk set a new world record with a throw of 81.08 m and became the first woman to throw the hammer over 80 m.
 She went on to win the gold medal at the World Championships, once again throwing over 80 m.

 On 15 August 2016 Włodarczyk won the gold medal at the Olympic Games in Rio, setting a new world record with a throw of 82.29 m.
 On 28 August 2016, she threw 82.98 m, setting a new world record just two weeks after the Olympics at the EAA 7th Kamila Skolimowska Memorial in Warsaw.
 In competition, Włodarczyk uses some of the equipment that belonged to the late Skolimowska, as a tribute to her fellow hammer thrower.

 In 2014, 2016 and 2017 she was given Track & Field News Athlete of the Year award.

 In 2017, she received Polish Sportspersonality of the Year Award for her sports achievements in the previous year.
 She finished the year with a 42 contests winning streak which began in July 2014.

 As of 2020, she holds all of the top 15 women's hammer throw results and 27 out of the top 30.

+Third consecutive Olympic gold medal

 At the 2020 Summer Olympics, she won the hammer throw event with a throw of 78.48 m.
 Włodarczyk is the only woman to ever win this event three times in a row (in the men's competition, only John Flanagan did so, winning the event at the 1900, 1904 and 1908 Summer Olympics).
 She is also the first woman to win a specific individual athletics event three times in a row at the Olympic Games.
 With three Olympic gold medals, she ranks third in the all-time medal table among Polish athletes who competed at the Summer Olympics, behind racewalker Robert Korzeniowski and sprinter Irena Szewińska.

 Awards and accolades

-For her sport achievements, she received:
+Some of the selected awards and honours she received for her sports achievements include: